Private Prediction via PAC Privacy: Adversarial Composition

-We emphasize that the data curator uses the \emph{identical} secret input $S$ when evaluating $M_t$ at each step.
+We emphasize that the curator evaluates every $M_t$ on the \emph{same} secret input $S$ drawn at $t=0$, rather than resampling.
 This persistence is essential for meaningful privacy analysis.
 Recall the previous MIA example where $P_S$ defines a distribution over subsets of $U$ s.t. $\forall u\in U \,P(u\in S)=1/2$.
-In the context of ML, MIA adversaries are interested in knowing if a particular example $u\in U$ is \emph{ever} used across all the responses.
+In the context of ML, MIA adversaries are interested in knowing if a particular example $u\in U$ is \emph{ever} used across all the releases.
 If the curator re-samples at each step, the probability that an arbitrary $u$ is included in \emph{at least one} sampled subset rapidly approaches 1 as $T$ increases.
 A prior success rate near 100\% renders any bound on the posterior advantage vacuous.
 By fixing $S$, we ensure that the input distribution of the overall mechanism remains $P_S$, and hence the prior MIA success rate remains constant, i.e., 50\%.
-Thus, any privacy loss is strictly due to leakage from responses, rather than increased prior success rates.
-While this setting is crucial for meaningful privacy guarantees, it presents a greater challenge to bound the overall leakage compared to independent re-sampling: the adversary can aggregate information from the entire transcript $\Tau_T$ to refine their knowledge about the single, persistent secret $S$.
+Thus, any privacy loss is strictly due to leakage from releases, rather than increased prior success rates.
+Persistent secret presents a greater challenge to bound the overall leakage compared to independent re-sampling: the adversary can aggregate information from the entire history $\Tau_T$ to refine their knowledge about the single, persistent secret $S$.